alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 10. Difference between String and StringBuilder
 11. String, is it reference or value type?
 12. What is nullable and why to use them?
+13. How to use conteiner for DI?
+14. How we use Singleton in DI?

 SQL